pulp-platform/croc/README.md

 MLEM was designed and prepared for tapeout by ETHZ students as a bachelor project.
 The exact code and scripts used for the tapeout can be seen in the frozen [mlem-tapeout](https://github.com/pulp-platform/croc/tree/mlem-tapeout) branch.

+**IMPORTANT: Update to 1.1 recommended.**
+Release 1.1 and newer includes a fix for the SRAMs where the `A_DLY` pin was tied low instead of high.
+The pin controls internal timings and the old version may create violations for some SRAMs.

 ## Architecture

 ![Croc block diagram](doc/croc_arch.svg)